-If you enjoyed this post on calculating your ideal body weight, please support this blog, by clicking the social media buttons to share this with your friends.
+If you enjoyed this post on How To Calculate Your Ideal Body Weight And Body Fat Percentage, please support this blog, by clicking the social media buttons to share this with your friends.

 Subscribe to our Live Lean TV YouTube channel and leave a comment below on what you want to see in future posts.

 Be sure to share your answers in the comment section below.